gavinlyonsrepo/pic_16F18313_projects/projects/countdown_timer/README.md

 is read on a hardware interrupt.
 Timer0 is used to keep time.
 Timer2 is used to run a PWM signal out of  RA5 to drive the output passive buzzer.

+The Unit current consumption is 25mA.
+This can be reduced to ~11mA  by setting the brightness setting lower to 0x02.

 Schematic
 ------------------------